anbox-cloud/discourse-docs/howto/manage/web-dashboard.md

 ### Creating applications

-Creating applications through the dashboard is done the same way as you would do with `amc` (see [Create an application](https://discourse.ubuntu.com/t/create-an-application/24198)).
+Creating applications through the dashboard is done the same way as you would do with `amc` (see [How to create an application](https://discourse.ubuntu.com/t/create-an-application/24198)).
 Note that more advanced scenarios might not yet be possible via the dashboard and require going through `amc`.

 ![Create an application|690x438](https://assets.ubuntu.com/v1/40dda4a6-manage_dashboard-add-application.png)